sachinkesiraju/SwiftExample/README.md

 A small iOS app to demonstrate the use of table views, web views, map views and camera views using Swift, the new programming language for iOS development.

+Your one stop shop for all things Swift.

 <h2>Features:</h2>

 - <b>Camera view</b> - ability to take pictures and save to camera roll